norton62/Demo2Video/README.md

     This will open a browser window for you to authorize the application.
 A `token.json` file will be created.

 ## How to Run
+### Automatic method

+*Steps 1 and 2 are necessary only on first run.*

+1. Configure the variables in `/autorun/run-demo2video.bat`
+2. Move the bat file to your desired location, eg. Desktop
+3. Run the bat file.

+### Manual method
 1.  **Start the CSDM Dev Server**:
     * Open a terminal and navigate to your **modified** CSDM project folder.
     * Run the command: `node scripts/develop-cli.mjs`